 All About HIPAA Law

 HIPAA stands expanded as Health Insurance Portability and Accountability Act introduced in the year 1996.
 Although HIPAA is a regulation especially for the USA, their equivalent regulations have been promulgated across many countries.

-HIPAA legislation has provisions for insurance applicable to patients in order to regulate and increase the efficiency of the healthcare system.
+HIPAA legislation has provisions for insurance applicable to patients in order to regulate and increase the efficiency of the app or software for the healthcare industry.
 HIPAA additionally has provisions for the privacy of patient information and data security.
 The second part has been especially necessitated with the proliferation of electronic information of patients in various media across various healthcare stakeholders including patients.